Day 88 Greeting Card Stockpile

 Today’s giveaway

-deanna w. says
+deanna w.
+Said,

 Just curious…how did you adapt the cards you already had?
 Or were they all unused cards?